JingInBJ/NewProject-Jing/README.md

 # Jing-Portfolio

-This repository contains [Jing's data reports](https://jinginbj.github.io/jing-s-project-atLEDE/) made during LEDE program at Columbia Uni J-school.
+This repository contains [Jing's final project](https://jinginbj.github.io/jing-s-project-atLEDE/) made for LEDE program at Columbia Uni J-school.
 This is an independent project.
 All text and charts by Jing.

 # Project introduction